L O O K I N G · G L A S S · R E S E A R C H

 • State of Califorina Certified Professional Wine Judge

 experience.edu Visiting Lecturer in the School of Engineering and Computer Science at the University of the Pacific.
-Taught Computer Network Security (ECPE 178) - An upper division class on the security of computer systems and the security of communication on networks of computers.
-Topics included TCP/IP protocols, cryptography, authentication, policy development, exploitation/malware, rootkits, forensic analysis, and defense mechanisms.
-Network Lab tools included nmap, nessus, wireshark, snort, optcrack, and elitewrap.
-Part time - Spring 2008
+Spring semester: Computer Network Security (ECPE/COMP 178) - security of networked computer systems.
+Topics include TCP/IP protocols, cryptography, authentication, policy development, exploitation/malware, rootkits, forensic analysis, and defense mechanisms.
+Cisco Networking Lab tools included nmap, nessus, wireshark, snort, ophcrack, and elitewrap.

 Research Associate at the National Institute for Higher Education, Dublin, Ireland.
 Researched microcomputer operating systems and the International Standards Organization (ISO) Open Systems Interconnect (OSI) computer data communications protocol.
 Implemented an electronic document delivery system (EDOCDEL), presented preliminary results at European Economic Commission (EEC) conference on Electronic Document Delivery in Luxembourg.
 Responsible for Communications Department microcomputer lab, departmental staff and student training.
 From September 1983 to June 1984.